charmed-kubernetes/kubernetes-docs/pages/k8s/openstack-integration.md

   </p>
 </div>

-To use the overlay with the **Charmed Kubernetes** bundle, it is specified during deploy like this:
+To use the overlay with the **Charmed Kubernetes** bundle, specify it during deploy like this:

 ```bash
 juju deploy charmed-kubernetes --overlay ~/path/openstack-overlay.yaml